-I’ve researched and grown modern grape varieties for many years, and the winners are in the ground at Epona vineyard.
+I’ve researched and grown modern grape varieties for many years, and the winners are in the ground, producing fruit at Epona vineyard.
 The results of all this research, along with my farming philosophy, are described in my book, Modern Grapes for the Pacific Northwest.
 Some of this information is also in a presentation I gave to the Southwest Washington Winery Association.

 Bred by Cornell University in the 1960s at the Finger Lakes in New York, Cayuga is an exciting white winegrape for cool climates.
-It has superior disease resistance and high yields.
+It has superior disease resistance and high yields, and produces good wine in both cool and warm years, reliably.
 It’s a joy to grow.
-Cayuga’s flavor profile sits between Riesling and Viognier, with citrus and apple flavors, sometimes peach, melon, and honeysuckle.
-Its only downside is mid-season ripening (a little later than many modern varieties), but in cool years it still makes a good wine, although with more crisp green apple notes.
+Cayuga’s flavor profile sits between Riesling and Viognier, with citrus and apple flavors, and sometimes peach, melon, and honeysuckle.
+Its only downsides are (a) a tendency to overcrop, but that is fixed by dropping (removing) unripe clusters during August (you try to drop enough fruit that the remainder will get fully ripe in whatever your summer weather is, that year); and (b) mid-season ripening (a little later than many modern varieties), but in cool years it still makes a good wine, although with more crisp green apple notes.
 It’s perfect for a summer sipper, or use as a white wine with salads, appetizers, fish, or poultry.
 I have 3 rows of Cayuga.
 It is, at least at this time, my favorite modern white winegrape.

 New York Muscat

 New York Muscat wins many blind-tested flavor competitions.
-It’s a purple, seeded grape that we’re evaluating for use in a rose wine.
+It’s a purple, seeded grape that we use in our rose wine.
 It is also a fantastic eating grape — and you should learn to eat grape seeds because they’re good for you.
 The “Muscat nose” is divine in this grape.
-It’s possible too many orange-peel flavors can be extracted from the skins if the skins contact the pressed juice for too long, so we are experimenting with shorter skin contact time, while still hoping for that mind-blowing bouquet.
+It’s possible too much orange-peel flavor can be extracted from the skins if the skins contact the pressed juice for too long, so we are experimenting with shorter skin contact time, while still hoping for that mind-blowing bouquet.

 Bred at University of Arkansas, Jupiter is a large, oval, seedless purple grape with some Muscat heritage.
 It grows well in the Pacific Northwest.
-It’s a great table grape, but it also has good chemistry for wine and we use it in a rose wine.
-Jupiter can make loose, more open clusters if it rains during bloom (impairing pollination), and though the clusters are straggly then, the grapes are still just as tasty.
+It’s a great table grape, but it also has good chemistry for wine, and its pink juice smells divine and tests wonderful.
+We’ve used it in our rose wine, and in a new Muscat white blend.
+Jupiter can make loose, more open clusters if it rains during bloom (impairing pollination), and though the clusters are straggly then (which you see in the below photo, from a cooler, wetter summer), the grapes are still just as tasty.
+The clusters can be huge.

-Regent was bred in Germany’s Geilweilerhof Institute in 1967, by crossing Diana, a Silvaner x Müller-Thurgau cross and thus a Vitis vinifera variety, with the interspecific hybrid Chambourcin.
+Regent was bred in Germany’s Geilweilerhof Institute in 1967, by crossing Diana, a Silvaner x Müller-Thurgau cross with the interspecific hybrid Chambourcin.
 Regent is more than 90% vinifera.
 A cool-weather red winegrape, Regent has medium-sized clusters and grapes, packed fairly tightly in the clusters.
-The juice has vivid color.
+The juice has vivid color and the wine is dark.
 Regent often blooms during the last week of the Spring rains here (which usually cease on or about July 5).
-The blooms, if wet, are highly susceptible to botrytis, which rots the flower clusters and prevents fruit set.
-This is the primary “Achilles heel” of this otherwise impressive grape; a lesser disadvantage is its thin skins, which are subject to predation by bees and wasps.
-But if healthy clusters develop, Regent makes a good red wine, similar to a Syrah in flavors.
+The blooms, if wet, can be susceptible to botrytis, which rots the flower clusters and prevents fruit set.
+This is the primary “Achilles heel” of this otherwise impressive grape; a lesser disadvantage is its thin skins, which are subject to predation by bees and wasps, and, of course, birds.
+But if healthy clusters develop, Regent makes a good red wine, similar to a Syrah in flavor.
+And for several years now, we’ve seen excellent fruit set, as the climate warms up.

-This is an all-American grape, with no Vitis vinifera in its heritage.
+This is a mostly-American grape, with little Vitis vinifera in its heritage.
 Despite that, Delicatessen has no “Welchy” Vitis labrusca flavor.
-Its neon-purple juice is mesmerizing.
-In the central U.S., this grape exhibits tropical, rich flavors.
+Its red stems are pretty and its neon-purple juice is absolutely mesmerizing–it’s almost as if the juice is lit by an inner light and the color is so pure.
+In warmer locations such as the central U.S., this grape exhibits tropical, rich flavors.
 In the Pacific Northwest climate, those are expressed more deeply in warmer years and less in the cooler years.
-Due to the tight clusters, the vine needs good airflow, or can be affected by powdery mildew.
+Due to the tight clusters, the vine needs good airflow, or can be affected by powdery mildew, but in our steep South-sloping vineyard, with good air movement, we’ve never seen powdery mildew on it.
 It has low yields.
 Still, it is easy to fall in love with Delicatessen.
 We use it in one of our red wine blends.
+I had a volunteer “selfed” seedling spring up in my vegetable garden (probably from a seed moved there by birds), and that plant was so impressive that I have tended it and planted it in the vineyard; sometimes selfed offspring (grown from the parent’s seed) are vastly superior to the parent, so we’ll see what happens.

-Mindon is MN1095 x Norway Muscat, bred by David Roy Johnson, who thinks it’s his best grape, and I agree.
+Mindon is my name for MN1095 x Norway Muscat, bred by David Roy Johnson, who thinks it’s his best grape, and I agree.
 I informally use the name “Mindon” for “Minnesota and “Donskoi, which is likely the grape that is called Norway Muscat.
-It has high yield of blue-purple seeded grapes.
+It has high yield of blue-purple seeded grapes that can easily reach 24 Brix in early ripening.
 We use it in one of our red blends.

 Bred by Bro.
 Kenneth Caudill in Amity, OR, this is a seedless white Muscat hybrid intended for both table and wine.
-It is very productive and vigorous, with that fantastic Muscat nose — my “beast in the vineyard.”
-We are expanding plantings of it, as the fruit is excellent in our rose.
+With huge clusters and large grapes, it is very productive and vigorous, with that fantastic Muscat nose — my “beast in the vineyard.”
+We expanded our plantings of it, as the fruit is excellent in our rose.
+We’re now trying it in a Muscat white blend.

 There are a few additional grape varieties in our vineyard, including: